The information on this page is for agencies providing and interested in providing Community Recovery Services (CRS).

 - Meet functional eligibility criteria according to Mental Health/Substance Use Disorder Functional Screen or the Children’s Long Term Care Functional Screen.

 - Reside in the community.

 Functional Screen Information Access (FSIA)

-Wisconsin's automated functional screen is used to document functional eligibility for several state benefits, including CRS.
+Wisconsin has an automated functional screen.
+It’s used to document functional eligibility for many state benefits, including CRS.

-- Submit the fillable form to your agency’s information security officer for processing
+- Submit the form to your agency’s information security officer to process.

 Program Participation System (PPS)